aszymanski98/Social-app/README.md

 * [Sources](#sources)

 ## Demo
-Working demo of project: https://aszymanski98.github.io/Social-app-ReactJS/
+Working demo of the project: https://aszymanski98.github.io/Social-app-ReactJS/

 ## Features
 * Fully responsive page on computers and mobile devices
+* Dark layout
 * Different versions for logged users and guests
 * Forms with validation
 * Adding posts
 * Liking posts
 * Following other users
 * Follow recommendations
+* List of all follows

 ## Technologies
 Project is created with: